 Rules on adding domains

-Any user on Heroku can attempt to add any domain to their app.
-Instead of explicitly verifying domain ownership, Heroku enforces these rules to ensure that domains claimed by one user aren’t used by other users on different apps:
+Any Heroku user can attempt to add any domain to their app.
+Instead of explicitly verifying domain ownership, Heroku enforces the following rules to ensure that domains aren’t claimed by multiple users or apps:

-- A single application can have any number of domains assigned to it.
+- A single app can have any number of custom domains assigned to it.

 - You can add a wildcard domain if you own all

-existing apps already using a corresponding subdomain.
-For example if
+existing apps that already use a corresponding subdomain.
+For example, if

 an app is already using

-- You can add a subdomain or apex domain if you own the app assigned
+- You can add a subdomain or apex domain if you own the app that is assigned

 - You can add a subdomain if all applications using wildcard SSL certificates for that domain are owned by the same account.
-For example, an account having an application with a
+For example, if another account has an app with a

 wildcardis a reserved Heroku subdomain keyword.
 For example,